Sourcerer: Sample-based Maximum Entropy Source Distribution Estimation: Appendix

 \subsection{Simulators and sources}

-Here we provide a definition of the three benchmark tasks Two Moons (TM), Inverse Kinematics (IK) and Simple Likelihood Complex Posterior (SLCP) as well as the two high-dimensional simulators, the SIR and Lotka-Volterra model.
+Here we provide a definition of the four benchmark tasks Two Moons (TM), Inverse Kinematics (IK), Simple Likelihood Complex Posterior (SLCP) and Gaussian Mixture (GM), as well as the two high-dimensional simulators, the SIR and Lotka-Volterra model.
 We also describe the original source distribution used to generate the synthetic observations, and the bounds of the reference uniform distribution on the parameters.